-Timely Claim processing
+Timely Claim Processing

-Claim processing will be completed for contracted Providers in accordance with the timeliness provisions set forth in the Provider Agreement with Molina.
-Unless the Provider and Molina or contracted medical group/IPA have agreed in writing to an alternate schedule, Molina will process the Claim for service within 20 days for electronic and 40 days for paper Claims after receipt of Clean Claims.
+Claims processing will be completed for contracted Providers in accordance with the timeliness provisions set forth in the Provider Agreement with Molina.

+Unless the Provider and Molina or contracted medical group/IPA have agreed in writing to an alternate schedule, Molina will process the claim for service within 30 to 45 days after receipt of Clean Claims.
+Molina will process any Claims for services rendered by out-of-network Providers in the limited circumstances in M.C.L.A.
+333.24507 in accordance with that provision and within 60 days after receipt of Clean Claims and the out-of-network Provider may not collect or attempt to collect from the Member any amount other than the applicable innetwork coinsurance, copayment or deductible.